UVA Network Alcohol & Drugs

-No UVA UK Driver will drink alcohol before or during driving.
+No driver in the UVA UK Network will drink alcohol before or during driving.
 It can take several hours for alcohol to be removed from your body.
 Alcohol impairs judgment making drivers overconfident.
 It slows reactions, increases stopping distances, impairs judgment of speed and distance, and affects vision.
 Even a small amount well above the legal limit seriously affects the ability to drive safely.

-No UVA UK driver will drive if they have taken illegal drugs.
-It is medically proven that drugs will affect your decision-making, driving skills, and physical and behavioral well-being.
+No driver in the UVA UK Network will drive if they have taken illegal drugs.
+It is medically proven that drugs will affect your decision-making, driving skills, and physical and behavioural well-being.

 Do not take any risks as risks cost lives !!